One of General George Washington’s greatest achievements might have been not attacking. And it wasn’t his idea.

 What do you think?

-We think these tips should help you, whether you’re on a team-building exercise like a scavenger hunt or back in the office.
+We think these tips should help you, whether you’re on a team building scavenger hunt or back in the office.
 But what do you think?
 Share your thoughts with us on Facebook or LinkedIn.